 "INNOVATION SUPPORTED BY RESEARCH"

-the NL Living Lab involves producers at every step.
-Producers contribute knowledge, experience, testing proposed innovations that can strengthen their bottom line while helping the environment.
+the NL Living Lab involves farmers at every step.
+Farmers contribute knowledge, experience, testing proposed innovations that can strengthen their bottom line while helping the environment.

 RESEARCH AND INNOVATION

-This innovation cycle begins with identifying the needs of producers.
+This innovation cycle begins with identifying the needs of farmers.
 Supported by research, partners co-develop and test solutions in real world condition to

 facilitate on-farm adoption of practices and technologies to mitigate climate change.

 The Agricultural Climate Solutions approach to the NL Living Lab project starts from the ground up, while focusing on carbon sequestration and mitigation of greenhouse gas emissions.
 Beneficial Management Practices (BMPs) were developed and focused on climate change practices that would meet farmers' needs while benefiting the environment.